The Different Degrees of Guilt

 Although the law may not like the sound of it, there are often different degrees of guilt that can be associated with a crime depending upon the prosecutor, defense attorney, and even the judge.

 If you've ever heard of the case Commonwealth v.
-Woodward (also known as the "nanny case,) then you already have a leg up in the realization that there can be several different degrees of guilt associated with any given crime.
+Woodward (also known as the "Nanny case") then you already have a leg up in the realization that there can be several different degrees of guilt associated with any given crime.
 In that case, a nanny was convicted of murdering a toddler by shaking the child until it died.
 According to the jury's verdict, the nanny was to spend a minimum of 15 years in prison.
-However, the nanny was released from prison a week after entering the establishment because the judge threw out the jury's verdict.
+However, the nanny was released from prison a week after entering the establishment because the judge overturned the jury's verdict.